EnglishEN

 9. connecting elements.

-An optical fiber cable (6) is located on the bumper beam of the body.
-The sensor sends an optical (light) signal through the optical fiber cable to the loop in the other bumper corner.
-The light signal returns to the sensor.
-In a minor collision, the front bumper deflects slightly.
-The optical fiber cable is then pinched between the front bumper and the bumper beam.
-Due to this pressure, the optical fiber cable breaks at the connecting elements (9).
-The transmitted light signal does not reach the sensor, or at least reaches it weakened, causing the connected control unit to detect a collision.
+On the bumper bar of the body there is a fibre optic cable (6).
+The sensor sends an optical (light) signal through the fibre optic cable to the loop in the opposite bumper corner.
+The light signal then returns to the sensor.
+In a minor collision, the front bumper bends slightly.
+The fibre optic cable is then clamped between the front bumper and the bumper bar.
+Due to this pressure, the fibre optic cable breaks at the connecting elements (9).
+The transmitted light signal does not, or at least only in a weakened form, reach the sensor, causing the connected control unit to recognise a collision.

-Instead of the optical fiber cable, deceleration sensors can also be used that measure both the deceleration and the deformation of the bumper.
+Instead of the fibre optic cable, deceleration sensors can also be used that measure both the deceleration and the deformation of the bumper.

-At the moment the control unit detects that a collision has occurred, it triggers the pyrotechnic actuators of the hood hinges, and in this case also those of the hood latches.
-The hood rises by approximately 50 mm and often moves about 20 to 30 mm rearward.
+At the moment the control unit recognises that there is a collision, it activates the pyrotechnic actuators of the bonnet hinges, and in this case also of the bonnet catches.
+The bonnet rises by approximately 50 mm and often moves around 20 to 30 mm backwards.

-The system is activated at speeds between (approximately) 20 and 55 km/h), depending on the manufacturer.
-After the pyrotechnic igniters have been triggered, a fault message appears in the vehicle display.
-In most cases, the hood can be closed again by pushing it down and forward at the corners in one motion.
-The pyrotechnic igniters must be replaced, however; they work only once.
+The system is activated at speeds between (approximately) 20 and 55 km/h, depending on the manufacturer.
+After the pyrotechnic igniters have fired, a fault message appears in the vehicle display.
+In most cases, the bonnet can be closed again by moving it downwards and forwards in one movement at the corners.
+The pyrotechnic igniters must be replaced; they only work once.
 After replacement, the fault message can be cleared.

 If the hinges are equipped with mechanical actuators instead of pyrotechnic igniters, no components need to be replaced.

-The image shows two situations in which the hood hinge may be in.
+The image shows two situations in which the bonnet hinge can be found.

-The hinge in the left image is intact; the hood is closed (as can be seen from the hood mounting).
-The pyrotechnic cylinder with the yellow connector is clearly visible.
+The hinge in the left image is intact; the bonnet is closed (visible from the bonnet mounting).
+The pyrotechnic cylinder with the yellow connector can be clearly seen.

 The right image shows the activated hinge.
-The pyrotechnic cylinder has pushed the hinge with the hood upward.
+The pyrotechnic cylinder has pushed the hinge and bonnet upwards.

 • Home